Improving Teacher Morale

 The first type of issue to address in improving teacher morale is school facilities.
 This includes such things as：

 The classroom is the primary teaching and learning arena in schools.
 Every teacher expects a blackboard or a whiteboard with markers or chalk and erasers that are in good condition.
 I have taught previously in schools where blackboards were falling apart and whiteboards were badly defaced.
-It has also been my experience to have classrooms with no air-conditioning or fans, and so small that I barely had room to move between the board and front row of seated students.
+It has also been my experience to have classrooms with no air-conditioning or fans, and so small that I barely had room to move around the board and front row of seated students.
 Large, well-lit air-conditioned classrooms with functioning boards and adequate bulletin boards go a long way in improving teacher morale.

 3. Faculty Rooms